Police departments throughout the State of New Jersey are preparing for their annual crackdown on drunk driving over the upcoming Labor Day Weekend.

 If you or a loved one are facing DUI charges in New Jersey then you should consult an experienced DWI defense attorney immediately to learn about your legal options.

-The team of award-winning lawyers at Levow DWI Law have successfully defended drivers facing DUI charges throughout the State of New Jersey over the years.
+The team of award-winning lawyers at Levow DWI Law, P.C. have successfully defended drivers facing DUI charges throughout the State of New Jersey over the years.

 We encourage you to give us a call for a free consultation with an experienced DUI lawyer who can help you determine your legal options.